briancappello/flask-unchained/docs/index.rst

 Introducing Flask Unchained
 ===========================

-**Flask Unchained is a Flask extension, a pluggable application factory, and a set of mostly optional "bundles" that together create a modern, fully integrated, and highly customizable web framework** :bolditalic:`for` **Flask and its extension ecosystem.** Flask Unchained aims to stay true to the spirit and API of Flask, while making it significantly easier to quickly build large/complex web apps and GraphQL/REST APIs with Flask and SQLAlchemy.
+**Flask Unchained is a Flask extension, a pluggable application factory, and a set of mostly optional "bundles" that together create a modern, fully integrated, and highly customizable web framework** :bolditalic:`for` **Flask and its extension ecosystem.** Flask Unchained aims to stay true to the spirit and API of Flask, while making it significantly easier to quickly build large web apps and APIs with Flask and SQLAlchemy.

 Hello World
 -----------